Estefanos8080/HackerRank-Solutions/README.md

-# HackerRank-Solutions
-# 30 Days of code
+# HackerRank Java and python Solutions